'Transformers' tops Razzies 'worst film' nominees

-LOS ANGELES (Reuters) - Director Michael Bay’s special effects spectacle “Transformers: Age of Extinction” led all movies in ignominy with seven Razzie Awards nominations, including worst picture, screenplay and director.
+LOS ANGELES, Jan 13 (Reuters) - Director Michael Bay’s special effects spectacle “Transformers: Age of Extinction” led all movies in ignominy with seven Razzie Awards nominations, including worst picture, screenplay and director.

 Action fantasy film “The Legend of Hercules” and faith-based film “Saving Christmas” starring Kirk Cameron trailed close behind with six nods each for the year’s “worst achievements in film,” organizers of the 35th Golden Raspberry Awards said on Tuesday ahead of Wednesday’s formal announcement.